jsh/git-paleontology/talk/UsingGCE.md

-### How to Create a Cloud Server with Google Compute Engine
+## Appendix: How to Create a Cloud Server with Google Compute Engine

 Google Compute Engine isn't the most powerful cloud service, with the most bells and whistles, but using it is dirt-simple.
 Here's a step-by-step.